Defines a container for two-dimensional data. | HTML 3.2, 4, 4.01, 5 |

 element supports the following attributes, in addition to global attributes common to all HTML elements.

-align | left, center, right | Obsolete Specifies the alignment of the table with respect to the document. |
+align | left, center, right | Deprecated.
+Specifies the alignment of the table with respect to the document. |

-bgcolor | color | Obsolete Sets the background color of the table. |
+bgcolor | color | Obsolete.
+Sets the background color of the table. |

-border | 0, 1 | Obsolete Specifies whether the table cells should have borders or not. |
+border | 0, 1 | Deprecated.
+Specifies whether the table cells should have borders or not. |

-cellpadding | length | Obsolete Specifies the space between the edge of a cell and its content. |
+cellpadding | length | Deprecated.
+Specifies the space between the edge of a cell and its content. |

-cellspacing | length | Obsolete Specifies the amount of space between individual cells. |
+cellspacing | length | Deprecated.
+Specifies the amount of space between individual cells. |

-frame | above, below, border, box, hsides, lhs, rhs, void, vsides | Obsolete Specifies which sides of the border frame surrounding a table will be visible. |
+frame | above, below, border, box, hsides, lhs, rhs, void, vsides | Obsolete.
+Specifies which sides of the border frame surrounding a table will be visible. |

-rules | all, cols, groups, none, rows | Obsolete Specifies which parts of the inside borders will appear between cells within a table. |
+rules | all, cols, groups, none, rows | Obsolete.
+Specifies which parts of the inside borders will appear between cells within a table. |

-sortable | sortable | Enables a sorting interface for the table. |
+sortable | sortable | Obsolete.
+Enables a sorting interface for the table. |

-summary | text | Obsolete Specifies a summary of the content of a table. |
+summary | text | Obsolete.
+Specifies a summary of the content of a table. |

-width | length | Obsolete Specifies the width of the entire table. |
+width | length | Deprecated.
+Specifies the width of the entire table. |

 <thead>